NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 Checking: You check the baby’s breathing multiple times a night.

 If you see yourself in this list, you are not failing.
-Your body is working overtime to protect you.
+Your body is working hard to protect you and your little one.

 What causes perinatal or postpartum struggles?